shuidi-fed/vapperjs.org/docs/config.md

 - Default: `true`

 Whether to enable `SSR` mode, the default is to enable, all pages will be rendered on the server.
 You can control whether a routing rule enables `SSR` by routing Meta.

+## enableCustomErrorPage

+- Type: `boolean`
+- Default: `false`

+Whether to use a custom error page, which is turned off by default.
+That is, the `SPA` mode will be fall back whenever an error occurs.
+Read more: [Error Handling - Custom Error Page](/error-handling.html#custom-error-page).

 ## template